-Using the cc Command's -pg Option
+8.3.2.1.2 Using the cc Command's -pg Option

-The cc command's -pg option uses the same sampling technique as hiprof, but the program needs to be instrumented by compiling with the -pg option.
-(The program also needs to be compiled with the debug and optimization options indicated in Section 8.3.)
+The cc command's -pq option uses the same sampling technique as hiprof, but the program needs to be instrumented by compiling with the -pq option.
+(The program also needs to be compiled with the debug and optimization options indicated in Section 8.2.)
 Only the executable is profiled (not shared libraries), and few system libraries are compiled to generate a call-graph profile; therefore, hiprof may be preferred.
 However, the cc command's -pg option and gprof are supported in a very similar way on different vendors' UNIX systems, so this may be an advantage.
 For example:

 '''

-% cc -pg -o sample -g1 -02 .c -lm 1

-% ./sample 2
+% cc -pg -o sample -g1 -O2 .c -lm 1 % ./sample 2 % gprof

+-scaled -b -numbers sample 3

 '''

-'''

-% gprof -scaled -b -numbers sample 3

-'''

-- 1 The cc command's -pg call-graph profiling option creates an instrumented version of the program, sample.
+- The cc command's -pq call-graph profiling option creates an instrumented version of the program, sample.
 (You must specify the -pg option for both the compile and link phases.) - 2 Running the instrumented program produces a profiling data file (named gmon.out, by default) to be used by the gprof tool.
-For information about working with multiple data files, see Section 8.9. - 3 The gprof command extracts information from the profiling data file and displays it.
+For information about working with multiple data files, see Section 8.7. - 3 The aprof command extracts information from the profiling data file and displays it.
 The -scaled option displays CPU time in units that give the best precision without exceeding the report's column widths.
 The -b option suppresses the printing of a description of each field in the profile.

-The resulting sample profile is shown in Example 8-5.
+The resulting sample profile is shown in Example 8-4.
 The gprof tool estimates the total cost of calling a procedure (including its calls) in its call-graph profile.

-Example 8-5: Sample cc -pg Profile Using gprof
+Example 8-4: Sample cc -pg Profile Using gprof

 '''

-% cc -pg -o sample -g1 -O2 add_vector.c mul_by_scalar.c print_it.c profsample.c -lm
+% cc -pg -o sample -g1 -02 add_vector.c mul_by_scalar.c print_it.c profsample.c -lm

 add vector.c:

 mul_by_scalar.c:

-print it.c:
+print_it.c:

 profsample.c:

 % ./sample

 Value = 179804.149985

 % gprof -scaled -b -numbers sample

 granularity: samples per 8 bytes; units: seconds1e-3; total: 326e-3 seconds

-total parents

-self name index

-called /

-index %total self descendents called +

-called /

-total children

-1 start

-main [1]

-321

-321

-5

-5

-[1]

-100 0

-317

-2 mul_by_scalar [4]

-1 print_it [5]

-4

-100 main [1]

-100 /

-317

-317

-100

-add vector [3]

-2 main [1]

-4

-2 /

-mul_by_scalar [4]

-1 / 1

-main [1]

-0

 '''

-Example 8-5: Sample cc -pg Profile Using gprof (cont.)
+Example 8-4: Sample cc -pg Profile Using gprof (cont.)